Zinbo/software-dev-repository/content/posts/Languages and Technologies/index.md

 ### WHat was new in HTML 5?
 Reduce DOM Size
 Keep the number of elements in the HTML DOM small.

 This will always improve page loading, and speed up rendering (page display), especially on smaller devices.

 Every attempt to search the DOM (like getElementsByTagName) will benefit from a smaller DOM.

+The browser vendors dropped the version numbers after 5 and now use a living standard.
+Meaning that there won't be a version 6 from the.

 ## Automatic form validation?
 <form action="/action_page.php" method="post">